jorgerodpen/Drug-Classiffier/README.md

 # Drug consumption classiffier

 ## Data source
+We obtained the data from the UCI Machine Learning Repository [here](https://archive.ics.uci.edu/ml/datasets/Drug+consumption+%28quantified%29).
+The original dataset was created for a psychological study whose purpose was

+The data is used in _E.
+Fehrman, A. K. Muhammad, E. M. Mirkes, V. Egan and A. N. Gorban, "The Five Factor Model of personality and evaluation of drug consumption risk.," arXiv [Web Link](https://arxiv.org/pdf/1506.06297v2.pdf), 2015_.
+However, the original data comes from a research study from _Fehrman E, Egan V. Drug consumption, collected online March 2011 to March
+2012, English-speaking countries.
+ICPSR36536-v1.
+Ann Arbor, MI:
+Inter-university Consortium for Political and Social Research [distributor], 2016-09-09.
+Deposited by Mirkes E. http://doi.org/10.3886/ICPSR36536.v1_

+## Data
 The dataset contains records of 1885 with 12 independent variables:
 - **ID**: ID number of the participant.
 - **Age**: Age group of the participant: